 The Gelb Center of NYC and White Plains, New York provides time-tested best in class treatment of sleep disorders.
 Patients from around the world with sleep disorders, including sleep apnea, seek out Dr. Michael Gelb’s top-rated treatments for their particular sleep disorder.
-The Gelb Center’s team of doctors offer a comprehensive inpatient diagnostic and treatment service for patients with primary sleep disorders including; obstructive sleep apnea, hypopnea, upper air way resistance syndrome, periodic limb movement disorders, Bruxism, parasomnias and more.
+The Gelb Center’s team of doctors offers a comprehensive inpatient diagnostic and treatment service for patients with primary sleep disorders including; obstructive sleep apnea, hypopnea, upper airway resistance syndrome, periodic limb movement disorders, Bruxism, parasomnias and more.

 - For patients with sleep disorders, including sleep apnea, The Gelb Center now offers two affordable, patient friendly, at-home sleep test systems, which aid in patient screening, clinical assessment, and treatment to restore peace and quiet to your bedroom.

 Snoring, obstructive sleep apnea, clenching, sleep bruxism, and excessive daytime fatigue and poor concentration and memory loss are the most common complaints from our sleep disorder patients.
 Snoring is the sound that is made when there is an obstruction as the air tries to move across the soft palate.
 Treatment for snoring ranges from improving nasal breathing through allergy treatment, sprays or surgery.
 Losing weight and sleeping on one’s side can be helpful for some people, while oral appliances are also effective for many snorers.